What is Cryogenic Storage?

 - Cryogenic Storage tank – where the temperature is maintained using a vacuum insulated tank and liquid nitrogen.

-Cryogenic Storage Tanks, which are also known as Cryogenic Storage Tanks, are the predominant type of cryogenic storage product within the marketplace and the only type of storage with the Cryovita range from Froilabo.
+Cryogenic Storage, also known as Cryogenic Storage Tanks, are the predominant type of cryogenic storage product within the marketplace and the only type of storage with the Cryovita range from Froilabo.

 Cryogenic storage tanks can be categorised by: